liupeining/Games_101/README.md

 # Games_101

 Welcome to the `Games_101` repository, a comprehensive collection of assignments from the Games101 course.
-This repository is a treasure trove of detailed code annotations, clarifications on common pitfalls, and showcases of expected results.
+This repository contains detailed code annotations, clarifications on common pitfalls, and showcases of expected results.
 Whether you're a student of the course or an enthusiast looking to understand the intricacies of game development, this repository serves as a resource.

 ## Assignments Overview